TheSeeker/Thaw/readme.txt

 COPYRIGHT
 =========

-Thaw copyright is held by the Freenet project ( http://www.freenetproject.org/ ).
+Thaw copyright is held by Freenet Project Incorporated.
 Thaw is distributed under the GPLv2 license.
 You can find it in a file called "gpl.txt" and joined with every copy of Thaw.